tbass134/DogBreedDectector/post.md

 ![](images/df_head.png)

 Note, for this training, we are only going to train the 12 most popular breeds.
 The reason for this is because training for all the breeds(120), takes up a lot of memory, which actually crashes Google Colab.
 In order to get around this, I've trained the same model on a Google Cloud instance.
 Check out https://towardsdatascience.com/running-jupyter-notebook-in-google-cloud-platform-in-15-min-61e16da34d52 for more info.
-The fully training model is [here](https://s3.amazonaws.com/dog-breed-dectector-models/2018-11-21_dog_breed_model.h5).
+The fully trained model is [here](https://s3.amazonaws.com/dog-breed-dectector-models/2018-11-21_dog_breed_model.h5).

 Next, we need to write a function that will resize all the images to the size we need, which is 299x299px.
 It will be clear *why* we need to resize the image later.